kirchhoffing/fitpersona/OVERVIEW.md

 ## 📝 Recent Notable Changes (April 2025)

+- Alternative exercises such as "Pull-up or Lat Pulldown", "Push-up or Incline Push-up", and "Hanging Leg Raise or Lying Leg Raise" have been separated into individual entries throughout the app and exercise data.
+All exercise listings and workout templates now display these as distinct exercises, improving clarity and localization.
 - Replaced magic link authentication with custom email/password registration and login using bcryptjs for hashing (no native bindings, SSR compatible).
 - Dashboard page is fully locale-aware (`/[locale]/dashboard`) with next-intl-based translations and inherits the correct layout and styling.
 - All user profile fields (including workout location and dietary preferences) are now stored as string values and displayed using localized translation keys.